NCEAS/vegbank2/INSTALL.md

 flyway migrate
 ```

-An example of the full process on my local terminal for added context:
+An example of the full process on my local terminal for added context.
+Note, this log is still accurate less the migration points (which are now different as of updating this `README` document and the actual migration files which now live in helm)

 ```sh
 doumok@Dou-NCEAS-MBP14 ~ % psql